 Are you growing camellias?
 What’s your favorite variety?
 Let us know in the comments section below.

-And for even more information on growing flowering shrubs in your garden, check out these guides next:
+And for even more information on growing camellia flowers in your garden, check out these guides next: